Imergent-Technology/Protogen/docs/SCENE_AUTHORING_LIBRARY_STRATEGY.md

 ### Community Metrics
 - **User Engagement**: Increased participation and content creation
-- **Merit Progression**: Users advancing through merit levels
+- **Standing Progression**: Users advancing through standing levels
 - **Quality Improvement**: Higher quality content and contributions
-- **Leadership Emergence**: Natural leaders identified through merit
+- **Leadership Emergence**: Natural leaders identified through standing

 ## Future Enhancements

-### Advanced Merit Features
+### Advanced Standing Features
-- **Domain Expertise**: Specialized merit in specific knowledge areas
+- **Domain Expertise**: Specialized standing in specific knowledge areas
-- **Cross-Tenant Merit**: Merit recognition across multiple communities
+- **Cross-Tenant Standing**: Standing recognition across multiple communities
-- **Mentorship Networks**: Merit for teaching and guiding others
+- **Mentorship Networks**: Standing for teaching and guiding others
-- **Innovation Tracking**: Merit for new ideas and contributions
+- **Innovation Tracking**: Standing for new ideas and contributions

 ### Community Features
-- **Merit-Based Voting**: Influence proportional to merit
+- **Standing-Based Voting**: Influence proportional to standing
-- **Leadership Elections**: Community leaders chosen by merit
+- **Leadership Elections**: Community leaders chosen by standing
-- **Resource Sharing**: Merit-based resource allocation
+- **Resource Sharing**: Standing-based resource allocation
-- **Collaboration**: Merit encourages working together
+- **Collaboration**: Standing encourages working together

 ## Conclusion

-This strategic approach provides a comprehensive framework for evolving the scene authoring system into a sophisticated, merit-based platform that will grow with your community while maintaining security and encouraging quality participation.
+This strategic approach provides a comprehensive framework for evolving the scene authoring system into a sophisticated, standing-based platform that will grow with your community while maintaining security and encouraging quality participation.
 The phased implementation ensures manageable development while delivering immediate value.

-The integration of the Merit system, permissions architecture, and scene authoring library creates a powerful foundation for community-driven knowledge synthesis that aligns with your vision for Protogen's evolution toward Endogen and Ethosphere.
+The integration of the Standing system, permissions architecture, and scene authoring library creates a powerful foundation for community-driven knowledge synthesis that aligns with your vision for Protogen's evolution toward Endogen and Ethosphere.